Interfaces¶

 Tips¶

-- Use environment bindings: Don't create separate interfaces for each environment -- use one interface with multiple bindings.
+- One interface, many environments: Don't create separate interfaces for each environment -- use one interface and configure each environment in the Environments tab.

-- Keep middleware explicit: If data flows through middleware, model it explicitly with the Via Middleware route type to see the true data path.
+- Keep middleware explicit: If data flows through middleware, set route type to Via middleware and pick the middleware applications.
+The Interface Map will then render the real data path.

-- Use duplicate for similar interfaces: When creating a new interface that's similar to an existing one, use Duplicate Interface to copy all settings, then modify what's different.
+- Duplicate for similar interfaces: When creating a new interface that's similar to an existing one, use Duplicate interface to copy all settings, then modify what's different.
 Optionally include bindings to get a head start on environment configuration.